 By using a neural network with Python library Tensorflow we estimate the total future rewards of our possible actions given our state.
 So, given a set of input features, which is the current state, we are going to predict the future rewards given our possible actions.
 In other words, we are training our neural network by updating our Q function based on the reward for a given action.
 Such a neural network is called a Deep Q-Network (DQN).
 This Q-function is the prediction of total future reward for the agent, when choosing action a in state s.
 The formula representing the way the function is updated is called the “Bellman-equation” and given by:

 So, besides the Q function, the equation has parameter alpha as the learning rate of the algorithm that influences how fast the Q function is updated and therefore the rate at which the perception of the agent changes while learning her best actions.
-Reward function R shows the immediate reward of taking action in state s.
+Reward function R shows the immediate reward of taking action a in state s.
 Discount rate gamma discounts future rewards that come after the immediate reward.
 This is necessary to reflect real life, in which a reward in the far future is most of the times deemed (slightly) less important than immediate reward.
 These hyperparameters alpha and gamma are set by the programmer before the algorithm is deployed.

 By learning which actions give us the most future reward in which states, the agent can learn to effectively play snake.